-Unexcused absences fall into two categoriesoccur when:
+Unexcused absences occur when:

-1. Submitting a signed The parent, guardian, or adult student submits an excuse which that does not constitute-meet the definition of an excused absence as defined previously above; or

-Failing to-The parent, guardian, or adult student fails to submit any type of excuse statement-signed, whether by the parent, guardianphone, e-mail or adult student.in writing, for an absence.
+- 1. The parent, guardian, or adult student submits an excuse that does not meet the definition of an excused absence as defined above; or - 2.
+The parent, guardian, or adult student fails to submit any type of excuse statement, whether by phone, e-mail or in writing, for an absence.